-Check out what Mike and Judy are doing – they’re painting their barrels to match their house.
+Check out Mike and Judy's photo-illustrated guide to rain barrel painting.
+They're painting their barrels to match their house!

 In fact, so many of our customers ask us why the barrels are blue, we thought we'd share Judy and Mike's story along with some tips & tricks on how to paint barrels!